HOME (2017 - ongoing)

 O'TORRE (HOME IX)

 O'Torre (HOME IX) is inspired by the poem The Tower by W.B.
 Yeats and took place inside an old windmill of 1893.
 It is an invitation to inquire together with the audience into our narratives of memories of loss, transformation and change.

 NO MORE IDOLS: ALL AND NONE (HOME X)

 Photographs by Linda Kāposta and Lauris Aizupietis.
 Video by Diane Aishe.

 VestAndPage's tenth part of the HOME Cycle, ALL AND NONE (HOME X), is at the same time a contemporary reading of Nietzsche's Thus Spoke Zarathustra and the honouring of the life story of a young Malian refugee rescued adrift the Mediterranean Sea.
 The crisis of the reason and the actual state of global crisis are considered decisive states that press for change.
 This is an invitation to remember ourselves to ourselves, to the other, and to listen to each others' narratives.

-A simultaneous and collective performance opera by and with VestAndPage (Verena Stenke, Andrea Pagnes), La Pocha Nostra (Guillermo Gómez-Peña, Balitronica Gómez, Saúl García-López) and Francesca Carol Rolla in collaboration with: Esther Baker-Tarpaga, Myk Henry, Amy Mauvan, Midori, Jesse Quaid, Paul Regan, Juan Carlos Villalba, Rebecca Weeks, Ian Whitford, and Adam A. Zduńczyk.
+Realized as part of a simultaneous and collective performance opera by and with VestAndPage (Verena Stenke, Andrea Pagnes), La Pocha Nostra (Guillermo Gómez-Peña, Balitronica Gómez, Saúl García-López), Francesca Carol Rolla, Esther Baker-Tarpaga, Myk Henry, Amy Mauvan, Midori, Jesse Quaid, Paul Regan, Juan Carlos Villalba, Rebecca Weeks, Ian Whitford, and Adam A. Zduńczyk.